 Result: Unknown Win32 Error code: 0x86000002

-This code originates from the Windows MDM stack and means that the requested node is doesn’t exist and is not supported anymore.
+This code originates from the Windows MDM stack and indicates that the requested node doesn’t exist and is no longer supported.
 In other words, Windows is rejecting the request before it ever reaches the Defender engine.

 Testing the CSP Directly

-To remove Intune from the equation, the next step was to test the configuration directly through SyncML.
+To remove Intune from the equation, the next step was to query the CSP directly through SyncML.
 Using the local SyncML testing tool, we queried the configuration CSP defender node to find out if the IntelTDT was indeed gone

 At this point, it was clear that Intune was not the problem.
 The Intel TDT node itself was being rejected by the Windows MDM stack.